ljaviertovar/brakingbad-phrases/README.md

-# :pill: Check Weather :tophat:
+# :pill: The Breaking Bad quotes:tophat:

 App to get a Breakingbad qoutes